shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 ---

-### **What are some key customer journeys or experiences that you would analyse further to improve customer retention?**
+### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?
 1. Customers who churned immediately after the trial period (90 users): Why didn't they transition to paid plans?
 2. Users who churned within the first 180 days of paid plans: What were the primary reasons for leaving?
 3. Seasonal trends: Investigate the April customer influx and September churn reduction to understand potential external influences.

 ---

-### **If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?**
+### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?
 1. What were the main reasons for canceling your subscription?
 2. Did our service meet your expectations?
 Why or why not?
 3. Were there any challenges in using the service?